Seiichi Uchikawa

-Seiichi Uchikawa (内川 聖一, Uchikawa Seiichi) is a Japanese professional baseball player for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-He has played in Nippon Professional Baseball (NPB) for the Yokohama BayStars and Fukuoka SoftBank Hawks.
+Seiichi Uchikawa (内川 聖一, Uchikawa Seiichi) is a Japanese former professional baseball first baseman and outfielder.
+He played in Nippon Professional Baseball (NPB) for the Yokohama BayStars, Fukuoka SoftBank Hawks, and Tokyo Yakult Swallows from 2001 to 2022.

 Career

 Yokohama BayStars

 Yokohama BayStars selected Uchikawa with the first selection in the 2000 NPB draft.

 On March 30, 2001, Uchikawa made his NPB debut.

 He rose to prominence in 2008 with a league-leading .378 batting average.

 Fukuoka SoftBank Hawks

 During the 2010 offseason, he exercised his free agent option and after weeks of negotiations between the Yokohama BayStars, Hiroshima Toyo Carp, and Fukuoka SoftBank Hawks, he decided to sign a four-year deal with SoftBank worth up to 1.36 billion yen.

 On December 2, 2020, he became a free agent.

 Tokyo Yakult Swallows

 On December 11, 2020, Uchikawa signed with Tokyo Yakult Swallows of NPB and held press conference.

+On September 27, 2022, Uchikawa announced his retirement from professional baseball.